 COVID-19 is taking its toll on mental health and emotional wellbeing worldwide.
 Securing the workforce’s mental health will require employers to deploy a range of strategies and tools to empower workers to take better care of themselves and seek support.
 And certain populations may feel the strain more than others.
 Mitigating people risks in the current system will require organizations to deploy creative ideas to support working parents during the caregiver crisis, and to explore sabbaticals and rest periods.

 Given the complexity of rolling out a mass vaccination program, the spread of new coronavirus strains, and renewed movement restrictions, 2021’s prospects are already looking as uncertain as those of 2020.
 How are you preparing for inoculations?
-Take Mercer’s employer survey and find out what companies are doing to support the delivery of vaccines.
+Check out the results from our first survey of the 2021 pandemic survey series and find out what companies are doing to support the delivery of vaccines.
 Vaccines can provide the springboard from which organizations build the new shape of work, but only if employers prepare now.